hasura/graphql-engine/docs/graphql/manual/mutations/upsert.rst

     SELECT * FROM "information_schema"."table_constraints" WHERE table_name='<table>' AND table_schema='<schema>';

-  GraphQL Engine will automatically generate constraint names as enum values for the ``constraint`` field *(try autocompleting in GraphiQL)*.
+  GraphQL engine will automatically generate constraint names as enum values for the ``constraint`` field *(try autocompleting in GraphiQL)*.
 Typically, the constraint is automatically named as ``<table-name>_<column-name>_key``.

 Upsert is not a substitute for update